 Hiring a licensed solar installer is critical.
 This help guarantee that the work is done correctly using the most up-to-date installation methods.
 While electricians and plumbers in Colorado have state-issued licenses from the Colorado Electrical Board or Colorado State Plumbing Board, the state's unique home-rule structure means counties and cities can issue their own solar professional if they choose.

 Check review sites like Google Reviews, TrustPilot, and the Better Business Bureau (BBB) to see customer feedback about local solar companies.
-Detailed reviews can help you assess a company's reliability and customer service.
-Use caution with companies that have hardly any reviews or mostly negative ones.
+Detailed reviews can help you evaluate a company's dependability and level of service.
+Use caution with providers that have very few reviews or mostly negative ones.

 Contact at least three solar companies to get free, detailed quotes.
 Quotes should clearly outline all costs and list the exact solar components included.
 Comparing multiple quotes helps identify the best value based on your budget.